Woodham Mortimer Cricket Club Code of Behaviour

 - Level 4 - Public expulsion from club.

-Members have the right of appeal which should be made to the Club Chairman.
+Members have the right of appeal which should be made directly to the Club Chairman.
 The decision on appeal will be final.

 Each transgression of the code of behaviour by a member will incur escalation to the next level, regardless of the transgression, within a rolling 12-month period.